What Is House-Bill 21-1110?

 - Operable - operability means the ways that someone can use the site.
 It’s particularly relevant to people with motor disabilities, weak muscles, injured limbs, etc. An operable site needs to be navigable entirely by keyboard, sight-assisted navigation, and other alternatives to a classic mouse.

 - Understandable - understandable sites are accessible for everyone to understand.
 They don’t use many technical terms or complex jargon, don’t have complicated instructions that are difficult to follow, and have consistent directions that won't confuse readers.

-- Robust - there are two factors for a robust site: Using clean HTML and CSS code that meets recognized standards Being compatible with assistive tools that people with disabilities use to browse online.
+- Robust - there are two factors for a robust site: Using clean HTML and CSS code that meets recognized standards being compatible with assistive technologies that people with disabilities use to browse online.